hbhasin/Image-Recognition-with-Deep-Learning/README.md

 [Six Classes (Dogs) - Image Recognition with pre-trained Xception model](https://github.com/hbhasin/Image-Recognition-with-Deep-Learning/blob/master/dogs_with_pretrained_xception_model_V1.ipynb) - Uses an ImageNet pre-trained Xception model to recognize six different types of dogs using Transfer Learning and Fine Tuning methods.

 [Ten Classes (Birds) - Dataset Train-Validate-Test Split](https://github.com/hbhasin/Image-Recognition-with-Deep-Learning/blob/master/birds_data_train_validate_test_split_V1.ipynb) - Splits the raw dataset into train, validate and test subsets.
 The validation dataset uses 20% of the raw dataset.
-The test dataset uses 10% of the remaining raw dataset.
+The test dataset uses 10% of the remaining raw dataset and does not get used for training or validation.

 [Ten Classes (Birds) - Image Recognition with pre-trained VGG16 model](https://github.com/hbhasin/Image-Recognition-with-Deep-Learning/blob/master/birds_with_pretrained_vgg16_model_V1.ipynb) - Uses an ImageNet pre-trained VGG16 model to recognize ten different types of birds using Transfer Learning and Fine Tuning methods.